It’s been one month since BB was born. I’m in a weird

 (Running tables with Joe, aka him letting me *try* to make the easier shots)

-security card and birth certificate to Macii and Tom in the package.
-I included a really pretty and beautifully smelling
+I sent BB her first care package.
+I also received two copies of her birth certificate and one social security card.
+I sent the social security card and birth certificate to Macii and Tom in the package.
+I included a really pretty and beautifully smelling candle for Macii and Tom, just something warm from our family to theirs.

 (This giraffe is apparently a "thing."
 I didn't believe the lady until I ran into a mom at Target who's newborn LOVED it.)